 - 3 eggs (beaten)

 - Mix the seasoning ingredients and set aside.
 Cut the carrot cake into about 1-inch cubes.
 Preheat a large wok/skillet on high heat.
-Add the canola oil in.
-Add the garlic and stir-fry briefly for about 10 seconds.
-Add in the carrot cake pieces follow by the fish sauce, soy sauce, dark soy sauce (if making dark version) and stir fry for about 1 minute
+Add the cooking oil in.
+Add the garlic and chai poh and stir-fry briefly for about 10 seconds.
+Add in the carrot cake pieces and let it brown a little bit

 - Pour the beaten eggs over the carrot cakes and leave it for a while.
 Do not stir for about 3 minutes.
-When you see the eggs start cooking, you can stir it up a little bit, be careful not to stir too vigorously or you will break up the carrot cake too much.
-Add in the chili sauce if using and dash of white pepper powder and continue to stir everything to mix.
+When you see the eggs start to solidify, you can stir it up a little bit, be careful not to stir too vigorously or you will break up the carrot cake too much.
+Add bean sprouts and seasonings and continue to stir everything to mix.
 The sprouts should soften a bit but I prefer that it still have a bit of crunch

 - Turn off the heat.
-Sprinkle in the scallions.
+Garnish with chopped green onion.
 Dish the stir-fried carrot cake up into serving platters and serve immediately

 You might like this homemade Kue lobak / Chai tow kwe too